Updated July 25, 2022

-Using point clouds in virtual reality will help you avoid delays by visualizing you all the data you need at once.
+Using point clouds in virtual reality will help you avoid delays by visualizing all the data you need at once.
 With several versions you even get historical information about your project, enabling you to get more accurate with your costs and planning.
-VR also enable your teams to collaborate in the same environment, with the same level of information, as if they were all around the real product together.
+VR also enables your teams to collaborate in the same environment, with the same level of information, as if they were all together in the same space around the real product.

 2. Inspecting the quality of a finished product

 3D laser scanning is faster, more accurate and cheaper than traditional measurements methods.
 It gives you an accurate image of the surface of an object, and enables you to verify if the final product meets with the quality requirements.
 Laser scanning is also ideal for checking complex parts or fragile elements.
 Since it’s not in contact with the product to measure it, you have no risk to alter the product in any way.